WHNS: Becoming a Fox affiliate

 On July 24, 2003, Meredith received FCC approval to change WHNS' city of license from Asheville to Greenville to aid identification as a South Carolina station.
 Under the terms of the reallotment, the station was required to retain city-grade coverage of Asheville and to maintain its existing public interest obligations to that city.

 In March 2009, the Meredith Corporation announced that WHNS and Nashville sister station WSMV-TV would have their master control operations moved to a new master control hub based out of the studio facilities of Atlanta sister station WGCL-TV, which began operations in the fall of 2009.
-Three other Meredith-owned stations, in Kansas City, Hartford–New Haven and Bay City, Michigan were later added to this hub in 2010.
-Meredith operates a similar hub at KPHO-TV in Phoenix to handle its stations in the Las Vegas and Portland, Oregon–Vancouver, Washington markets.

 On September 8, 2015, Media General announced that it would acquire Meredith for $2.4 billion, with the combined group to be renamed Meredith Media General if the sale had been finalized.
-Because Media General already owns WSPA, and the two stations rank among the four highest-rated stations in the Greenville-Spartanburg-Asheville market in total day viewership, the companies would have been required to sell either WHNS or WSPA to comply with FCC ownership rules as well as recent changes to those rules regarding same-market television stations that restrict sharing agreements; CW affiliate WYCW (channel 62, now a CW owned-and-operated station) was the only one of the three stations affected by the merger that could have been legally be acquired by Meredith Media General either by forming a new duopoly with WHNS or maintaining its duopoly with WSPA, as that station's total day viewership ranks below the top-four ratings threshold.
+Because Media General already owned CBS affiliate WSPA-TV (channel 7) and CW affiliate WYCW, and both WHNS and WSPA ranked among the four highest-rated stations in the Greenville-Spartanburg-Asheville market in total day viewership, the companies would have been required to sell either WHNS or WSPA.
 However, on January 27, 2016, Nexstar Broadcasting Group announced that it had reached an agreement to acquire Media General, resulting in the termination of Meredith's acquisition by Media General.

-Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division, including WHNS, for $2.7 billion.
 The sale was completed on December 1.
-As a result, WHNS gained additional sister stations in nearby markets, including NBC affiliates WIS in Columbia and WMBF-TV in Myrtle Beach, CBS/NBC affiliates WRDW-TV and WAGT-CD in Augusta and CBS affiliates WBTV in Charlotte and WCSC-TV in Charleston.
-Gray now owns stations in every market covering South Carolina, as well as every North Carolina market except for the Greensboro−Winston-Salem and Raleigh−Durham−Fayetteville markets.